AchiiCodes/homeserver/README.md

-# Media Server Docker Compose Setup
+# Medialab Docker Compose Setup

 This README provides instructions for setting up a media server using Docker Compose with various services like Plex, Sonarr, Radarr, and more.
 The configuration ensures that all services run smoothly on a local network with appropriate data persistence.